Delay tactics stall Ohio Voter Bill of Rights Amendment before it starts.

 What’s next?

-Undetermined as signature collection is still needed.
-Maybe it will reach the voters in November 2026?
+Signature collection is still needed.
+It will likely not reach voters before November 2027.

 Timeline of the initiative: